JuliaGeometry/VoronoiCells.jl/README.md

 ```

 A third function is `density`.
-If one wish to cover the bounding box with cirlces of equal radii and centers specified by vectors `x` and `y`, `density(x,y)` returns the minimum such radii.
+If one wish to cover the bounding box with cirlces of equal radii and centers specified by vectors `x` and `y`, `density(x,y)` returns the minimum such radius.
 Just as in `voronoiarea` the default bounding box is the unit square and a different box can be specified as a third argument.